Freedom of Information Act

 Your FOIA Rights

-If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about them.
-To request records from VDOT, direct your request to Holly D. Jones in the Governance and Legislative Affairs Division.
+- If we have questions about your request, please cooperate with staff in their efforts to clarify the type of records that you are seeking, or their efforts to reach a reasonable agreement about the records.
+To request records from VDOT, direct your request to Holly Jones in the Governance and Legislative Affairs Division.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure we understand what records you are seeking.

 VDOT Annex Building